-- The Point of Contact for the local education agency, and/or the representative from the school of origin who has the most knowledge about the child and who is best able to provide feedback on significant relationships the child may have formed with staff and peers and how changing schools would impact the child's academic, social, and emotional well-being.
-This could be a teacher, counselor, coach, another meaningful person in the child's life, or any or all the above; - If the child has an IEP or a Section 504 Plan, the relevant school staff members who could speak to the special needs of the child should also be invited to participate; - If the child is an English Learner, a student identified as having limited English proficiency in speaking, listening, reading, or writing English, other relevant school staff may need to participate; - The child, depending on age; - Foster parents, when appropriate; - Biological parents, guardians, or custodians when appropriate; - Relatives of the child with perspective on which school the child should attend while in foster care; and - The child's court appointed GAL, or a representative from the appropriate GAL program.
+Protocol - What you must do Guidance - How you should do it Transportation costs should NOT be considered when determining a child's best interest.
+The following parties should be invited to attend the BID meeting: The Point of Contact for the county child welfare agency, and/or the social worker with the most information about child; The Point of Contact for the local education agency, and/or the representative from the school of origin who has the most knowledge about the child and who is best able to provide feedback on significant relationships the child may have formed with staff and peers and how changing schools would impact the child's academic, social, and emotional well-being.
+This could be a teacher, counselor, coach, another meaningful person in the child's life, or any or all the above; If the child has an IEP or a Section 504 Plan, the relevant school staff members who could speak to the special needs of the child should also be invited to participate; If the child is an English Learner, a student identified as having limited English proficiency in speaking, listening, reading, or writing English, other relevant school staff may need to The BID meeting may need to be scheduled separately from the CFT meeting, depending on the family circumstances and desires.
+Consider scheduling the BID at the time of the Child Planning or Day One Conference.
+An Educational Services (ES) Meeting should be scheduled after enrollment in the new school.
+The purpose of the ES meeting is to ensure the child has all required educational services and to discuss the child's school transition.
+Scheduling of an ES meeting is the responsibility of the county child welfare agency. participate; The child, depending on age; Foster parents, when appropriate; Biological parents, guardians, or custodians when appropriate; Relatives of the child with perspective on which school the child should attend while in foster care; and The child's court appointed GAL or a representative from the appropriate GAL program.
+An Educational Services meeting should also be scheduled when there are concerns related to a child's performance in school that may require a change of schools. • The child's court appointed GAL, or a representative from the appropriate GAL program.
 The county child welfare worker must invite, and prepare as needed, the child, parents, and court partners (GAL, etc.).
 The local educational agency point of contact must invite teachers, coaches, special education services, transportation services, or any other educational services, as appropriate.

-School Notification / Educational Services (ES) Meeting

-When the outcome of the BID is that the child will remain in the same school OR if a BID meeting was not held prior to the child's placement, the Foster Care Notification of Placement (Change) form (DSS-5133) is provided to the current school by either the county child welfare services agency or the placement provider within one school day of the BID meeting, or within one school day of the child's placement, if a BID meeting was not held prior to placement.
-This ensures:
+School Notification / Educational Services (ES) Meeting The BID Form must be used to document the ES meeting.
+On the top of the form, check the box for Educational Services meeting.
+For an ES meeting, all questions in Section I may not apply.
+Section II is not required for an ES meeting but will be used in circumstances when a change in school, independent of a When the outcome of the BID is that the child will remain in the same school OR if a BID meeting was not held prior to the child's placement, the Foster Care Notification of Placement (Change) form placement change, is being considered.